Kolo mee

-Mee kolo, or kolo mee (Malay: Mi kolok; Iban: Mi Kering or mi rangkai; 哥羅麵 (Ko-lô-mī, Go1 Lo4 Min6)), is a Sarawakian dish of dry noodles tossed in a savoury pork (or chicken, duck for a halal version) and shallot mixture, topped off with fried onions and tossed in a clear sauce.
+Kolo mee, or mee kolo (Malay: Mi kolok; Iban: Mi kering or mi rangkai; 哥羅麵 (Ko-lô-mī, Go1 Lo4 Min6)), is a Sarawakian dish of dry noodles tossed in a savoury pork (or chicken, duck for a halal version) and shallot mixture, topped with fried onions and tossed in a clear sauce.
+The dish was included in the Declaration of Heritage Objects, a gazette of heritage foods of Malaysia, in 2024.